 The criminal defense team at Kenney Legal Defense is always available to help you with your criminal defense needs.
 Leading the team is criminal lawyer Karren Kenney, who works with her team to make sure you are taken care of.

 Jennifer Maag has been a criminal defense paralegal for 14 years.
 She attended Chapman University attaining a Bachelor Degree in Legal Studies and went on to receive a paralegal certificate from the University of California, Irvine.
 Jennifer worked at the Orange County Public Defender’s Office for over 10 years before joining the Kenney Legal Defense team.
 She has extensive experience working on white collar crime cases and other types of complex litigation.
 Her primary roll has been in preparing criminal cases for trial and handling appeals both within the 9th Circuit Court of Appeals and also in the United States Supreme Court.
-When Jennifer is not working she enjoys spending time with her children.
+When Jennifer is not working she enjoys ending time with her children.

 Jack Doti is a paralegal for Kenney Legal Defense and has been on the team since 2017.
 Jack is an invaluable member of our team and when not working in the office, he assists with jury trial preparation and assistance during jury selection and the presentation of defense evidence.

 Jack is a graduate of the University of California, Irvine, where he earned his degrees in political science and philosophy.
 He first found his interest in litigation during high school where he discovered a fascination with speech and debate.
 Ever since, he has been persistent on getting to law school and starting his future legal career.
 When he’s not working, Jack enjoys laying out by the beach, attending Dodgers and Lakers games, and traveling.